sape-ru/enterprise-exception/docs/hde/en/experienced/global-exception.md

 return identical _global codes_ with different meanings.
 And you can not convince any of their developers to change _class codes_.
 Also you can't afford treating those codes as _base_ because of those integers size.

 For now there is no solution [GlobalException](../dummies/global-exception.md) can provide you with...
+You must treat such exception as non-global and differ somehow manually from the rest exceptions.

-But maybe **you** can suggest a nice strategy or the library improvement!
+Feel free to create an issue or a pull request and suggest your nice strategy or the library improvement for this scenario!

 ## Global codes formatting